 OFS stocks with the highest implied volatilities

-On March 14, 2017, Seadrill (SDRL) had the highest implied volatility among OFS (oilfield equipment and services) companies that are part of the VanEck Vectors Oil Services ETF (OIH).
-Its implied volatility was 138.8%, which is ~0.1% below its 15-day average.
+On February 21, 2017, Seadrill (SDRL) had the highest implied volatility among OFS (oilfield equipment and services) companies that are part of the VanEck Vectors Oil Services ETF (OIH).
+Seadrill’s implied volatility was 90.9%—approximately 23.7% below its 15-day average.

 OFS stocks with low implied volatilities

-Now, let’s look at OFS stocks with low implied volatilities on March 14, 2017:
+Now, let’s look at oilfield services stocks with low implied volatilities on February 21:

-Stocks of companies with stronger financial situations generally have lower implied volatilities.
-However, large movements in stocks can also cause implied volatilities to rise.
+Stocks of companies with stronger financial situations generally show lower implied volatility.
+However, large movements in the stocks can also cause their implied volatilities to rise.
+In the next part, we’ll look at these stocks in more detail.